flavio-fernandes/pelican-blog/content/viewpoint/leg-break.md

 The impact was nothing I predicted.
 Instead of dispersing the mound, my shin felt the reality of what the mound really
 was: a block of super packed snow, with the density close to a solid block of ice.
 It felt like hitting a bowling ball.
-As my leg tried to cope with he impact, my balance control gave in.
+As my leg tried to cope with the impact, my balance control gave in.
 It all happened very fast, but within a second I remember violently hitting my right knee on the ground and losing the skis and poles while rolling.

 At that point, I was already looking forward to a quiet sit down, waiting for the pain to succumb.
 Only then, I could put